soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 51: February 22, Wednesday

+**Today's Progress**: Form elements in React and working with API's.

+**Thoughts**: Priorities right now: going deep with JS fundamentals as well as going deep with React.

 ### Day 50: February 21, Tuesday

 **Today's Progress**: Started Weather app with React and Redux using AJAX requests and middleware.
 Completed YDKJS - Up and Going (book 1).